top of page

 Key Takeaways

-• The cost of professional post construction cleaning in Toronto and the GTA can range significantly, often from $0.15 to $0.50 per square foot, but can also be quoted hourly at around $55 per employee hour.
+• The cost of professional post construction cleaning in Toronto and the GTA can range significantly, often from $0.40 to $1.00 per square foot.

 • Factors like the size of the project, the type of construction, and the level of cleaning needed heavily influence the final price.